 New South Wales (NSW), particularly Sydney, continues to grow as a major international cruise destination.
-In 2014-15 cruise expenditure in NSW was approximately $1.870 billion with Sydney’s economic benefit estimated at $1.858 billion.
+In 2015-16 cruise expenditure in NSW was around $1.05+ billion^ with Sydney’s economic benefit estimated at over a $1.0 billion.
 There was a significant increase in cruise ship visits and passenger days in port in the same year.
-Sydney received 273 cruise ship visits and just under 1.2 million total passenger days in 2014-15*.
+Sydney received 325 cruise ship visits, 334 cruise days in port and just under 1.3 million total passenger days in 2015-16*.

 Regarded as a “marquee” port, Sydney is an essential stop for cruises to Australia.
 Around $49 million has been spent upgrading the Overseas Passenger Terminal (OPT), to improve the overall passenger experience and increase efficiency and capacity.
 A 60 metre extension to the wharf now ensures a permanent solution to berthing larger ships.

-Sydney is also the gateway to cruising NSW and feeds sister ports, Newcastle and Eden, receiving $10.75 million and $1.298 million in economic benefit respectively.
-All three have different features and attractions which complement each other and appeal to differing segments of the cruise market.
+Sydney is also the gateway to cruising NSW and feeds sister ports, Newcastle and Eden, receiving $4.6 million and just under $1.0 million in economic benefit respectively.
+Most recently, NSW has added its fourth cruise port with the inaugural cruise season in Wollongong (Port Kembla).
+All four ports have different features and attractions which complement each other and appeal to differing segments of the cruise market*.

-*Source: Economic Impact Assessment of the Cruise Shipping Industry in Australia,
+*Source: Australian Cruise Association, Economic Impact Assessment of the Cruise Shipping Industry in Australia 2015-16